realdkd001/requirement-analysis/README.md

 ---

-##  Why is Requirement Analysis Important?
+## What is Requirement Analysis?

 Requirement Analysis is a **critical phase in the Software Development Life Cycle (SDLC)** because it lays the foundation for the entire project.
 Skipping or poorly executing this step often leads to costly mistakes and project failures.

+##  Why is Requirement Analysis Important?
 Here are three key reasons why it is important:

 1. **Clarity and Shared Understanding**